Meeting a Trickster

 1.The Trickster Crosses Boundaries

 They break rules and convention.
 They can be cunning or foolish or both.
-They can be a mischevious man or creature, who tries to get ahead in life by using trickery and deceit.
+They can be a mischeivious man or creature, who tries to get ahead in life by using trickery and deceit.
 They can sometimes be their own worst enemy.
+They are boundary breakers and will not respect boundaries.
+You will find it almost impossible to set boundaries with them.

 2.The Trickster appears at Transition Times

 We are most vulnerable to The Trickster when we are in transition states, often during major life transitions.
-“Tricksters” or “demonic clowns” take advantage of people who feel confused or alienated during times of transitions.
+“Tricksters” or “demonic clowns” take advantage of people who feel confused or alienated during times of transitions or weak points of life.

 3.The Trickster Stirs Things Up